zenml-io/zenml/docs/book/mlops_stacks/container_registries/dockerhub.md

 ---
-description: Store container images in DockerHub
+description: How to store container images in DockerHub
 ---

 The DockerHub container registry is a [container registry](./overview.md)